-I am a Registered Clinical Counsellor with a Master of Arts Degree in Counselling from the City University of Seattle.
-I am originally from Alberta and now call British Columbia my home.
-I am a Registered Clinical Counsellor, “in good standing” with the BC Association of Clinical Counsellors(Member # 11835).
-I have completed an EMDRIA approved EMDR (Eye Movement Desensitization and Reprocessing) Basic training course (Levels 1 & 2).
+Meagan is a Registered Clinical Counsellor in good standing with the BC Association of Clinical Counsellors(Member # 11835).
+Meagan holds a Masters of Arts Degree in Counselling from the City University of Seattle and has completed an EMDRIA approved EMDR (Eye Movement Desensitization and Reprocessing) Basic training course (Levels 1 & 2).

-My personal approach is characterized by sincerity and respect.
-I strive to help clients effectively address challenges and struggles that they are facing.
-I offer a personalized approach in working with each unique client that focuses on fostering resiliency and developing growth.
+Meagan’s approach to working with clients is characterized by sincerity and respect, striving to help clients effectively address challenges and struggles that they are facing.
+Meaganoffer a personalized approach in working with each unique client that focuses on fostering resiliency and developing growth.

 My Counselling Approaches